NREL/EnergyPlus/doc/readthedocs/sphinx/tips_and_tricks/tips_and_tricks.rst

 temperature.
 For cooling, if the inlet air temperature is above the set point temp, the coil turns on.
 It’s opposite that for heating.
 In the 5ZoneAutoDXVAV example file, a schedule temperature set point is placed at the system outlet node.
-This is the temperture the designer wants at the outlet.
+This is the temperature the designer wants at the outlet.
 The mixed air SP manager is used to account for fan heat and places the required SP at the outlet of the cooling coil so the coil slightly overcools the air to overcome fan heat and meet the system